来源:《斯坦福数据挖掘教程·第三版》对应的公开英文书和PPT

 A hash table used as an index; phone numbers are hashed to buckets, and the entire record is placed in the bucket whose number is the hash value of the phone.

-Some other useful approximations follow from the Taylor expansion of e:
+Some other useful approximations follow from the Taylor expansion

-e x = ∑ i = 0 ∞ x i i ! e^x=\sum_{i=0}^{\infty}\frac{x^i}{i!} ex=i=0i!xi
+e x = ∑ i = 0 ∞ x i i ! e^x=\sum_{i=0}^{\infty}\frac{x^i}{i!} ex=i=0∑∞i!xi

 Thus, a power law can be written as y = c x a y = cx^a y=cxa for some constants a a a and c c c.

-Often, the existence of power laws with values of the exponent higher than 1 are explained by the Matthew effect.
+.
 In the biblical Book of Matthew, there is a verse about “the rich get richer.”
 Many phenomena exhibit this behavior, where getting a high value of some property causes that very property to increase.
 For example, if a Web page has many links in, then people are more likely to find the page and may choose to link to it from one of their pages as well.
 As another example, if a book is selling well on Amazon, then it is likely to be advertised when customers go to the Amazon site.
 Some of these people will choose to buy the book as well, thus increasing the sales of this book.

 Summary of Chapter 1

-• Data Mining: This term refers to applying the powerful tools of computer science to solve problems in science, industry, and many other application areas.
+- Data Mining: This term refers to applying the powerful tools of computer science to solve problems in science, industry, and many other application areas.
 Frequently, the key to a successful application is building a model of the data, that is, a summary or relatively succinct representation of the most relevant features of the data.

-• Bonferroni’s Principle: If we are willing to view as an interesting feature of data something of which many instances can be expected to exist in random data, then we cannot rely on such features being significant.
+- Bonferroni’s Principle: If we are willing to view as an interesting feature of data something of which many instances can be expected to exist in random data, then we cannot rely on such features being significant.
 This observation limits our ability to mine data for features that are not sufficiently rare in practice.

-• TF.IDF: The measure called TF.IDF lets us identify words in a collection of documents that are useful for determining the topic of each document.
+- TF.IDF: The measure called TF.IDF lets us identify words in a collection of documents that are useful for determining the topic of each document.
 A word has high TF.IDF score in a document if it appears in relatively few documents, but appears in this one, and when it appears in a document it tends to appear many times.

-• Hash Functions: A hash function maps hash-keys of some data type to integer bucket numbers.
+- Hash Functions: A hash function maps hash-keys of some data type to integer bucket numbers.
 A good hash function distributes the possible hash-key values approximately evenly among buckets.
 Any data type can be the domain of a hash function.

-• Indexes: An index is a data structure that allows us to store and retrieve data records efficiently, given the value in one or more of the fields of the record.
+- Indexes: An index is a data structure that allows us to store and retrieve data records efficiently, given the value in one or more of the fields of the record.
 Hashing is one way to build an index.

-• Storage on Disk: When data must be stored on disk (secondary memory), it takes very much more time to access a desired data item than if the same data were stored in main memory.
+- Storage on Disk: When data must be stored on disk (secondary memory), it takes very much more time to access a desired data item than if the same data were stored in main memory.
 When data is large, it is important that algorithms strive to keep needed data in main memory.

-• Power Laws: Many phenomena obey a law that can be expressed as y = c x a y = cx^a y=cxa for some power a, often around −2.
+- Power Laws: Many phenomena obey a law that can be expressed as y = c x a y = cx^a y=cxa for some power a, often around −2.
 Such phenomena include the sales of the x-th most popular book, or the number of in-links to the x-th most popular page.

 END